FeaturesPricingBlogResourcesAboutContact

 The right tool depends on your specific situation.

-If you want the best value for money with modern design: CollectSocials.
+If you want strong value for money with modern design: CollectSocials.
 It offers approximately 25% savings over Curator.io, better layouts, unlimited feeds on all plans, and a genuinely functional free tier.
-For most small to mid-size businesses, this is the strongest overall package.
+For most small to mid-size businesses, this is a strong overall package.

 If you primarily run live events: Walls.io.
 Its event-specific features — live polls, photo booths, QR-code contributions, and digital signage support — are unmatched.
 But you will pay significantly more than website-focused alternatives.